-My name is Emily Pratt Slatin, and I’ve lived a life most people wouldn’t believe even if I told them — but I tell it anyway, because truth doesn’t care if it makes people uncomfortable.
+My name is Emily Pratt Slatin, and I’ve lived a life most people wouldn’t believe even if I told them—but I tell it anyway, because truth doesn’t care if it makes people uncomfortable.
+I was born in New York City in 1979—the daughter of Dr. Harvey L. Slatin, and Anne P. Slatin.
+I was assigned female/intersex at birth, and am a happily married lesbian in an open relationship.

 I left that career behind after seeing more tragedy than any human being should ever have to see, and a handful of moments I’ll never write about simply because there are no words to describe them.
 I walked away when my certification expired, and I never looked back—because some chapters don’t need closure.
 They just need to end.